What Must You Disclose When Selling Gold Coast Property?

 7. Pool Safety and Smoke Alarms

 Queensland law requires a current Pool Safety Certificate if you have a pool.
-Smoke alarms must meet strict standards, too.
-These compliance points are legal must-haves, not just nice extras.
+Smoke alarms must also meet strict standards.
+These compliance points are legal requirements, not just nice extras.

 Emotional Checkpoints for Homeowners